Bigger Than the Whole Sky

 "Bigger Than the Whole Sky" is a song written and recorded by the American singer-songwriter Taylor Swift as a bonus track for the 3am Edition of her tenth original studio album, Midnights (2022).
-Produced by Swift and Jack Antonoff, "Bigger Than the Whole Sky" is a country-influenced ambient ballad with ambiguous lyrics expressing grief and heartache over a person the narrator has never met.
+Produced by Swift and Jack Antonoff, "Bigger Than the Whole Sky" is a country-influenced ambient and folk ballad with ambiguous lyrics expressing grief and heartache over a person the narrator has never met.

 Music critics praised Swift's songwriting and some interpreted the song to be about miscarriage.
 "Bigger Than the Whole Sky" charted in the top 30 of singles charts in Canada, the Philippines, and the United States.
 On November 19, 2023, Swift performed the song live at the Eras Tour concert in Rio de Janeiro, following the death of Ana Clara Benevides.

 Background and release

 Taylor Swift's tenth original studio album, Midnights, was released October 21, 2022, by Republic Records.
 Three hours after the 13-track standard edition was released, a 3am Edition containing seven bonus tracks was surprise-released.
 Swift described those bonus tracks as a byproduct of her creative process while conceiving Midnights.
 "Bigger Than the Whole Sky" is one of the seven 3am songs, and it is track number 15 out of 20 on the listing.
 Swift wrote it by herself and co-produced the track with Jack Antonoff, with whom she produced the entirety of the album's standard edition.

 After Swift embarked on her sixth headlining concert tour, the Eras Tour, on May 26, 2023, she released two other editions of Midnights that both feature "Bigger Than the Whole Sky": Til Dawn on streaming and download, and Late Night on concert-exclusive CDs and limited-time download.
 On November 19, 2023, Swift performed the song live for the first time at the Eras Tour stop in Rio de Janeiro, following the death of Ana Clara Benevides.

 "Bigger Than The Whole Sky" debuted and peaked at number 21 on the US Billboard Hot 100.
 On the Billboard Global 200, the track reached number 22.
 It peaked on the singles charts of Canada (20), Hungary (31), and Portugal (68).
 It also charted on Billboards Hits of the World charts for the Philippines (19) and Vietnam (60).
 In Australia, the track was certified gold by the Australian Recording Industry Association (ARIA).